-The below is a full (unedited) transcript of a Youtube session / podcasting episode I recorded with Lee Edwards, partner at Root Venturs in Q4 2019.
+The below is a full (unedited), machine-generated transcript of a Youtube session / podcasting episode I recorded with Lee Edwards, partner at Root Venturs in Q4 2019.
 You can view the video/listen to the podcast on Youtube, Apple Podcast, Stitcher or wherever you get your podcasts.

 Erasmus Elsner 0:01